flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

     use `%c`, you\'re actually asking for the first byte of the argument.
 Likewise, the maximum field width modifier (dot) in combination with `%s` goes by bytes, not characters.
-This limits some of printf\'s functionality to working with ascii only. ksh93\'s `printf` supports the `L` modifier with `%s` and `%c` (but so far not `%S` or `%C`) in order to treat precision as character width, not byte count. zsh appears to adjust itself dynamically based upon
+This limits some of printf's functionality to working with ascii only. ksh93's `printf` supports the `L` modifier with `%s` and `%c` (but so far not `%S` or `%C`) in order to treat precision as character width, not byte count. zsh appears to adjust itself dynamically based upon